ohsu-comp-bio/idp-backups/README.md

 # Overview

-This project involves the migration of PostgreSQL databases and Elasticsearch indices from an older environment to a new environment on AWS.
+Scripts and steps for the migration of PostgreSQL databases and Elasticsearch indices from an older environment to a new environment on AWS.

 The steps below provide a guide for creating backups, restoring  them to the new environment, and ensuring everything is configured correctly.

 ## Backup and Migration Steps